France marks trauma of history teacher's murder

 "Cryptocurrencies pose a real problem," he added.

-Friday's murder took place during a trial on the attack against French satirical magazine Charlie Hebdo in 2015 in Paris for publishing the Mohammed cartoons, which killed 12 people.
+Friday's murder took place during a trial on the attack against French satirical magazine Charlie Hebdo in 2015 for publishing the Mohammed cartoons, which killed 12 people.

 France is home to the EU's largest Muslim minority of 5 million people and to one of its strongest far-right parties, the Rassemblement national.